GreyRook/code-with-style/docs/process/index.md

 ### Sprint Review

 The Sprint Review is a collaborative working session at the end of the Sprint, not a demonstration.
 The PO, the Dev Team and the SM take part as well as the stakeholder that are invited by the PO.
 The meeting is time-boxed for 4 hours for a one month Sprint.
-The goal is to inspect the increment and to adapt the *Product backlog*, thus giving input to the *Sprint Planning*.
+The goal is to inspect the increment and to adapt the *Product Backlog*, thus giving input to the *Sprint Planning*.
 The SM ensures that the meeting takes place.

 ### Sprint Retro